UCD-Physics/Advanced-Lab-Website/content/info/stage3/_index.md

 #### Physics and Physics with Astronomy and Space Science:

-* Report 2 due by 5pm on Tuesday, 1 November 2022
+* Report 2 due by 5pm on Tuesday 31 October 2023
-* Report 4 due by 5pm on Monday, 23 January 2023
+* Report 4 due by 5pm on Monday 22 January 2024
-* Report 6 due by 5pm on Monday, 13 March 2023
+* Report 6 due by 5pm on Monday 11 March 2024
-* Report 8 due by 5pm on Tuesday, 11 April 2023
+* Report 8 due by 5pm on Monday 08 April 2024

 #### Theoretical Physics:

-* Report 2 due by 5pm on Monday, 14 November 2022
+* Report 2 due by 5pm on Monday 13 November 2023
-* Report 4 due by 5pm on Monday, 3 April 2023
+* Report 4 due by 5pm on Tuesday 2 April 2024

 ---